h2oai/datatable/docs/api/frame/to_numpy.rst

     created as a data view, avoiding copying the data.
 This happens if all of these conditions are met:

-      - the frame has only 1 column, which is not virtual;
+      - the frame has only one column, which is not virtual;
       - the column's type is not string;
       - the `type` argument was not used.